Journals & Databases

 - International Biogeography Society promotes the study of patterns and processes in the geography of nature, including evolution, ecology, and conservation of biodiversity.

-- Kew Databases Kew Gardens’ databases and resource links.
+- Kew Science: Collections and resources Kew Gardens’ databases and resource links.

 - Marine Biological Association promotes scientific research into all aspects of life in the sea.